opensecuritycontroller/community/development/code-guidelines/tasks-metatasks-guidelines.md

 >  **Note:** For consistency DO NOT use other semantically equivalent names like `Register` (equivalent to `Create` or `Upsert`) or `Remove` (equivalent to `Delete`) .
 Stick to the terms mentioned above.
 If you come across a new action and are sure that nothing similar already exists in the code you may create a new action name.
 >  **Note:** Observe there is a difference between the action `Upsert` and `CreateOrUpdate`.
 The former indicates the task will invoke some API that creates or updates and entity (if it already exists) on the database or integration point.
 The latter should be used only for metatasks and it indicates that the metatask will conditionally add a `Create` or `Update` task to the execution graph.
 * `VIRTUALIZATION_PLATFORM`: The possible values for this *optional* part are `Ost` or `K8s`.
 This part indicates that the task or metatask is specific to a given virtualization platform.
 Only tasks and metatasks that are platform agnostic should not have this part.
-* `INTEGRATION_POINT`: The possible values for this *optional* part are `SecurityManager` or `SdnController`.
+* `INTEGRATION_POINT`: The possible values for this *optional* part are `Manager` or `Sdn`.
 This part should be used only to disambiguate where the action is being performed.
-For instance the task `UpdateSecurityGroupTask` indicates it updates a security group in the OSC database, if instead it primarily updates it in the security manager it should be `UpdateSecurityManagerSecurityGroupTask`.
+For instance the task `UpdateSecurityGroupTask` indicates it updates a security group in the OSC database, if instead it primarily updates it in the security manager it should be `UpdateManagerSecurityGroupTask`.
 * `ENTITY_NAME`: This part is NOT optional.
 It should be the name of an entity known to the OSC design, for instance an entity defined in the REST API, plugin SDKs, database, etc. Some well-known entity names are: `SecurityGroup`, `VirtualizationConnector`, `UserCredentials`, `NetworkSettings`, `DeploymentSpec`, `InspectionHook`, `PortGroup`, `VirtualSytem`, `DistributedAppliance`, `Device`, `DeviceMember`, etc.
+> **Note:** Do **NOT** use abbreviated entity names such as `DAI`, `VS`, `DS`, etc.
 * `ENTITY_ACTION_DETAILS`: This *optional* part can be used to provide more details about what is being done with/to the entity.
-A common use for this is when a task is updating an specific property of the entity and you would like to highlight that in the name, for instance `DeleteDistributedApplianceInstanceInspectionPortTasks` .
+A common use for this is when a task is updating an specific property of the entity and you would like to highlight that in the name, for
+`DeleteDistributedApplianceInstanceInspectionPortTasks` .
 * `TASK_METATASK`: The values for this part are `Task` or `MetaTask`.